MSc Botany: Eligibility, Fees, Colleges, & Career Scope in India

 | Minimum Percentage | 50% aggregate (General Category) | In B.Sc.
 Botany / Life Sciences or equivalent | 5% relaxation for SC/ST/OBC/PwD (as per norms) |

-| Qualifying Degree | B.Sc. in Botany or related field | Recognized university such as University of Delhi or Banaras Hindu University | Related fields like Biology, Environmental Science, Agriculture may be considered |
+| Qualifying Degree | B.Sc.
+In Botany or related field | Recognized university such as University of Delhi or Banaras Hindu University | Related fields like Biology, Environmental Science, Agriculture may be considered |

 | Subject Requirement | Botany as Major / Core Subject | Some universities require Botany for at least 2–3 years at UG level | No formal relaxation; bridge courses may be required |